Explorations: Travels Through Space and Time

 Learner Portfolio

 Watch Livinia Spalding’s Tedtalk (above) and, if you have not done so already, visit Travel Tales to browse some of the stories from her collection.
 Near the end of this talk Lavinia issues a challenge: to write your own literary travel story, inspired by a place you’ve been or a person you’ve met on a journey you have taken.
-Take her up on this challenge by writing a piece of literary non-fiction about a place you have been ora journey you have taken in your life.
+Take her up on this challenge by writing a piece of literary non-fiction about a place you have been or a journey you have taken in your life.
 Make the purpose of your writing clear: is it to find the self; discover the ‘other’; become informed; search for your roots; take a religious or spiritual journey, experience ‘awe’ – or some combination of purposes?

 Paper 1 Text Type Focus: travel writing